jongarrison/jongarrison.github.io/notes/241125_original_setup.md

 I then mv'd all of the contents up to the root of the project.

-I then forked the excllent hugo-profile project and git submoduled it:
+I then forked the excellent hugo-profile project and git submoduled it:

     git submodule add git@github.com:jongarrison/hugo-profile.git themes/hugo-profile